-Alarming to read recent research from the Australian Threatened Species Recovery hub that calculates the number of animals falling prey to cats in Australia every day.
+It is alarming to read recent research from the Australian Threatened Species Recovery hub that calculates the number of animals falling prey to cats in Australia every day.

 Across the country 3.1 million mammals, 1.1 million birds and 1.8 million reptiles are killed by cats each day.